 We help clients develop superior pricing capability

-- New product pricing is based on value received by customer
+- New product pricing based on value to customer

-- Shared pricing goals bridge internal perception gaps
+- Shared organizational goals to bridge perception gaps

-- SIX SIGMA pricing eliminates uncontrolled variation or leaks
+- SIX SIGMA pricing eliminates leaks and out-of-control variation

-- Decisions are made through analysis not gut and dashboards measure success
+- Decisions guided by analysis with dashboards to measure success

 …. among elements of pricing capability